Term of the Moment

 Definition: byte addressable

 The primary characteristic of random access memory (RAM), which comprises the common DRAM and SRAM chips in every computer.
-Highlighting the essential difference between memory and storage, byte addressability means that a single character can be read from or written to any memory byte, whereas disks, SSDs and flash drives are read and written in fixed chunks of hundreds or thousands of bytes (see sector).
-Byte addressability enables even a single numeric digit to be calculated, compared and copied independently of the data residing in the bytes next to it.
-Contrast with block addressable.
-See storage vs. memory, 3D XPoint, memory, SSD and magnetic disk.
+Byte addressability highlights the essential difference between memory and storage.
+It means that a single character can be written to or read from any memory byte.
+In contrast, disks, SSDs and flash drives read and write chunks of thousands of bytes at a time (see sector).

 Each Byte Is Addressable